cainky/kylecain.me/content/post/tech-debt/index.md

 In an industry where talented individuals seek innovative and challenging environments, a high level of tech debt can act as a deterrent.
 A codebase overwhelmed by tech debt can signal a lack of innovation and growth opportunities, making it challenging to attract and retain top talent.

 ### Loss of Competitive Advantage
 The time and resources used to manage tech debt are resources not spent on developing new, innovative solutions.
 Over time, this can lead to a loss of competitive advantage.
-While this isn't immediately quantifiable, it can gradually impact your market share and industry standing.

 Tech debt, much like an iceberg, has the majority of its mass hidden beneath the surface.
 While it's easy to focus on what's immediately visible and quantifiable, understanding and addressing the underlying unquantifiable aspects can help prevent the 'sinking' of your company's efficiency and growth potential.